-1. Nature of Business and Significant Accounting Policies
+Note 1.
+Nature of Business and Significant Accounting Policies

-Inseego Corp. (the "Company", "Inseego", "We" or "Our") is a leader in the design and development of fixed and mobile wireless solutions (advanced 4G and 5G NR), Industrial Internet of Things ("IIOT") and cloud solutions for Fortune 500 enterprises, service providers, small and medium-sized businesses, governments, and consumers around the globe.
-Our product portfolio consists of fixed and mobile device-to-cloud solutions that provide compelling, intelligent, reliable and secure end-to-end IOT services with deep business intelligence.
-Inseego's products and solutions, designed and developed in the U.S., power mission critical applications with a "zero unscheduled downtime" mandate, such as our 5G fixed wireless access ("FWA") gateway solutions, 4G and 5G mobile broadband, IIOT applications such as software-defined wide area network failover management, asset tracking and fleet management services.
-Our solutions are powered by our key wireless innovations in mobile and FWA technologies, including a suite of products employing the 5G NR standards, and purpose-built SaaS cloud platforms.
+Inseego Corp. (the "Company", "Inseego", "We" or "Our") is a leader in the design and development of fixed and mobile wireless products as well as cloud solutions for businesses, consumers, and governments around the globe.
+Our products and solutions are powered by our key wireless innovations in mobile and FWA technologies, including a suite of products employing the 5G NR standards, and purpose-built SaaS cloud platforms.

 Inseego is a Delaware corporation formed in 2016 and is the successor to Novatel Wireless, Inc., a Delaware corporation formed in 1996, resulting from an internal reorganization that was completed in November 2016.
 The Company's principal executive office is located at 9710 Scranton Road, Suite 200, San Diego, CA 92121.
 The Company's corporate offices are also located at 9710 Scranton Road, Suite 200, San Diego CA 92121 and its sales and engineering offices are located throughout the world.
-Inseego's common stock trades on the NASDAQ Global Select Market under the trading symbol "INSG".
+Inseego's common stock trades on the NASDAQ Global Select Market under the trading symbol "INSG."